 Field-hunting tip

-Look in oxidized zones of arsenic-rich hydrothermal mineral deposits country — that is the host setting where strontiopharmacosiderite typically forms.
+Look in oxidized zones of arsenic-rich hydrothermal mineral deposits country, the host setting where strontiopharmacosiderite typically forms.
 If you start seeing arsenopyrite, goethite, limonite in float, you are in the right ground.
 Field specimens usually show a pseudocubic crystals, granular aggregates habit, so train your eye for that shape before scanning the outcrop.